niall-byrne/python-in-a-box/README.md

 ### How will you manage your ssh keys?

-The PIB approach is to mount your local `.ssh` folder inside your Docker Container to make it available to Git and SSH as needed.
+The PIB approach is to mount your local `.ssh` folder inside your Docker container to make it available to Git and SSH as needed.
 This folder should be kept strictly separate from any code dependencies and be consumed only by these development tools.

 - This is *NOT* adding the keys to your code base, but instead making them available to your development tooling.
 - The keys are *NOT* added to the Dockerfile, they are injected at runtime by Docker.